Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 # Sparkle-Proof-Of-Loyalty

-Proof of Loyalty smart contract built on ethereum (Note this Contract should be considered an example of a  basic framwork for token loyalty based on block.timestamp or block.number)
+Proof of Loyalty smart contract built on Ethereum (Note this Contract should be considered an example of a  basic framework for token loyalty based on block.timestamp or block.number)

 * Development environment: Truffle
-* Testing Framework: Truffle (reccomended)  Remix (optional)
+* Testing Framework: Truffle (recommended)  Remix (optional)
 * Ethereum MainNet Contract: Currently not for production
 * Ethereum MaiNet Contract Link: Current not for production
 * Ropsten TestNet Contract: [TestNet Link](https://ropsten.etherscan.io/address/0xb954c94ed1e96be6cc55d0b62a4089f610d8afea#code)